bmmurthum/LeetCode-Problems/Hard/Trapping-Rain-Water/README.md

 ## Further Inquiry

 - Having a JavaScript version of this solution with generated displays would be very approachable for a viewer.
+- Writing a program that fills a display of the water spaces would be nice.
+Another challenge might be "find the squares with water in them," rather than "how many water spaces."

 ## Test Cases